Frequently Asked Questions

 • Is BENLYSTA a steroid?

-BENLYSTA is a biologic therapy, not a steroid.
+No, BENLYSTA is not a steroid.
+BENLYSTA is a biologic therapy.
 It's the only FDA-approved treatment that targets BLyS, an underlying cause of lupus.

 Was this helpful?